rigljs/rigl/README.md

         },
         // content passed to the slot
         content: '<i>Lorem ipsum dolor</i> sit amet.'
-      }

-      /* fire the "change-page" event passing the keyword "this" to the "currentTarget" property of the Event object */ obs.trigger('change-page', this)
       })
+    })

     // determine the route "/contacts"
     router.on('/contacts', () => {
-      // set the "path" property to a string this.path = 'r-contacts'

-      /* fire the "change-page" event passing the keyword "this" to the "currentTarget" property of the Event object */ obs.trigger('change-page', this)
+      /* fire the "change-page" event with passing the name of the component to the handler, where this name will be available in the second parameter called "path" */ obs.trigger('change-page', 'r-contacts')
     })
   </script>
 </r-menu>